 Example: When I went to pay for my garage lease, which is separate from my apartment lease, I noticed that the start date the leasing office has put into the computer was off by 2 months.
 I checked my signed contract to double-check and I calculated I had been charged an extra month.
 By having my contract readily available I was able to easily take care of this issue with my landlord.

 2. One of the most important rental tips for apartment dwellers is to plan ahead.
 For example, if you’re moving this upcoming May or June, check how much vacancy notice you have to give your landlord.
 I need to give 2 months notice, so by April I need to have figured out, should I stay or should I go.
 And with the current temperature outside, May/June probably seems far away but it will be here before you know it.

 3. Start looking at properties now, so you have a list in mind for when Although there are many apartment complexes in the Twin Cities, the availability is limited and the market is competitive.

 4. Last, but certainly not lease — give Good Stuff Moving a call!
-We’ll supply the boxes and even help you pack your things up before your move!
+We’ll even help you pack your things up before your move!